 A storage device is a hardware component used primarily for data storage.
 It provides a way for computers to save data, either temporarily or permanently.
 Examples of storage devices are flash drives and hard drives.
 These devices store various types of data like videos, documents, photos, and raw data.

 Persistence: Persistence is the ability of an object or state to remain unchanged even after the process that created it has stopped or the computer has shut down.
 When data needs to persist, it is saved in a non-volatile storage location like a hard drive, instead of a temporary file or volatile memory like RAM.

 Storage is one of a computer system’s core components and can be categorized into many types, but there are two primary types:

-A sort of storage device that preserves digital data even though it is turned off or electrical power is not supplied.
+A storage device that preserves digital data even though it is turned off or electrical power is not supplied.
 This is often referred to as a secondary storage device and is used for I/O operations involving permanent data storage.
 A hard disc, USB storage, and optical media are examples of volatile storage.

-Subscribe to get weekly content on data structure and algorithms, machine learning, system design and oops.
+Subscribe to get well designed content on data structure and algorithms, machine learning, system design, object orientd programming and math.

 All rights reserved.